thjbdvlt/vim-markdown-polyphony/README.md

-additional markdown highlights for [pandoc luafilter](https://pandoc.org/lua-filters.html):
+additional markdown highlights for vim:

 - quotes
 - comments with `,,`